To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 NICE

 Ordering from either the tasting menu or as a la carte, Béns d’Avall is one of the most fabulous restaurants on the Island.
 Take the wine suggestions from the waiter as you go through a culinary experience at this Michelin Star restaurant.
-They just celebrated 50 years in business, and once you taste the food, you’ll realise why.
+They just celebrated 50 years in business, and once you taste the food, you’ll realize why.

 Reservations are highly recommended and can be made here.